 For more information on the Summer Reading Celebration contact your local branch library or visit www.sjpl.org/summer.

 About San José Public Library

-San José Public Library system (SJPL) is the largest public library system between San Francisco and Los Angeles on the West Coast of California, serving a culturally diverse population of approximately 946,000 in the nation’s 10th largest city.
-SJPL is recognized across the country for its innovation and leadership in the field and is one of the busiest library systems nationwide, with an annual checkout rate of more than 13.5 million items through 19 currently operating locations.
-For more information, visit www.sjpl.org.
+San José Public Library system (SJPL) is the largest public library system between San Francisco and Los Angeles, serving a culturally diverse population of approximately 946,000 in the nation’s 10th largest city.
+SJPL is recognized across the country for its innovation and leadership in the field and is one of the busiest library systems nationwide, with an annual checkout rate of nearly 14 million items.

 1. The number of books read during the summer is consistently related to academic gains.
 (Bridging the Summer Reading Gap, 2003)